JonathanGrossman/python_basics/10_functions.md

 >>> 'We have 2 Female Pants and 3 Female Shirts'
 ```

-Although you swapped the order of the arguments in the function call, the print statements are the same as the examples before it.
-That's because we explicitly declared using keywords which argument belongs to which parameter.
+In the code above, you swapped the order of `shirts=shirts_female` and `pants=pants_female` in the function call.
+Although you swapped the order, the print statements in the terminal are the same as the examples before it.
+That's because you explicitly declared using keywords which argument belongs to which parameter.
 So first it prints `pants` having a value of `(2, 'Female Pants')` and then `shirts` having a value of `(3, 'Female Shirts')` and finally `sentence` having a value of `'We have 2 Female Pants and 3 Female Shirts'`.

 Using default values can help prevent bugs